dushoff/Circumcision_and_behaviour/ms.md

 We used nationally representative surveys from the Demographic and Health Surveys (DHS) in this study.
 Countries with DHS data met the following criteria were selected: first, one of the 14 MMC  prioritized nations by WHO with national engagement in MMC programs either in implementing or pilot stage [@WHO11; @WHO11a; @WHO15]  (also, see table of MC progress in appendix); second, availability of DHS data both before and after 2007; third, survey modules of the selected SRB data.
 That resulted in ten nations: Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe.

 Each nation has two datasets, and that summed up to 20 datasets in total.
-The datasets were grouped into pre-surveys before the UN's MMC recommodention (i.e., pre-2007 and 2007) and post surveys (i.e., after 2007).
+The datasets were grouped into surveys before the UN's MMC recommodention (i.e., pre-2007 and 2007) and surveys after the recommondation (i.e., after 2007).
 Male samples aged from 15-49 were selected in consistence with the WHO's scale-up targets [@WHO11a].

 The following samples were excluded from this study:  never heard of AIDS, never had sexual intercourse prior to the surveys, unaware of their circumcision status, or had NA answers to any of the variables.
-(We can put this sentence as part of the description to the (\tref{Status_characteristics Status Sample Characteristics} and \tref{Recency_characteristics Recency Sample Characteristics}))
+(We can put this sentence as part of the description to the (\tref{Status_characteristics Status Sample Characteristics} and \tref{Recency_characteristics Recency Sample Characteristics})

 The sample population was not proportionally representative of the countries because the survey sampling weights were not considered in this study.
 Instead, we tried to make inferences about behaviour in the surveyed population.